ddd-crew/como-prep-canvas/README.md

 - Slack channel for real-time Q&A
 - Post-workshop summary circulated to all participants and sponsors

-### 5.3 The Group

-#### 5.3.1 Behavioural Patterns observed in the group
-They might give you more insights on conflicts, power dynamics, ...

-#### 5.3.2 Your thoughts / assumptions / personal risks & biases
-You see things happening, what thoughts go through your mind, which emotions are triggered

 ### 5.4 Symbols of Power / Ranking

-### 5.5 Personal Risks / Conflicts (Introspection)

-### 5.6 Polarities

 ### 5.7 Optional Fields